The New Frontier – Transitioning to CannabisLearn why this is an industry where people of all walks of life can be utilized

 Whether seeking greener pastures, burned out on the status quo, or simply elevating their career prospects, many professionals are making the transition into cannabis.
 As the industry continues to flourish, many people are looking for any way possible to get their foot in the door of an industry predicted to top $22.6 billion in revenue in just 3 years.

-Breaking Down the Doors
+Breaking Down the Cannabis Barriers

-Today, more and more professionals are breaking down doors and busting through stigmas as they transition from high paying corporate jobs to the uncertainties of start-up enterprises in cannabis.
+Today, more and more professionals are breaking down doors and busting through stigmas as they transition from high-paying corporate jobs to the uncertainties of start-up enterprises in cannabis.
 However, getting your foot in the door may take more than a simple knock.

 In a conversation with David Feligno, the Director of Business Development at Ascend Executive Search, and, VP of Talent at STEM Cultivation, he reminds, the cannabis industry might not be the easiest door to open.